Eva Duldig

-Eva Ruth de Jong-Duldig (nee Duldig; born 11 February 1938) is an Austrian-born Australian and Dutch former tennis player, and current author.
+Eva Ruth de Jong-Duldig (née Duldig; born 11 February 1938) is an Austrian-born Australian and Dutch former tennis player, and current author.
 From the ages of two to four, she was detained by Australia in an isolated internment camp, as an enemy alien.
 She later competed in tennis, representing Australia at the Wimbledon Championships in 1961.
 She also played at Wimbledon in 1962 and 1963 for the Netherlands, and competed in the Australian Open, French Championships, Fed Cup, and in the Israel-based Maccabiah Games, sometimes called the Jewish Olympics, where she won two gold medals.

 Early life

 Austria

 Duldig was born in Vienna, Austria, and is Jewish.
 Her father was modernist sculptor Karl Duldig (1902–1986).
 He played international soccer as a goalkeeper for Hakoah Wien, was the Austrian table tennis champion in 1923, and was one of the country's top tennis players.
 Her mother was artist and inventor Slawa Horowitz Duldig (c.
 1902–1975), who invented and patented an improved folding umbrella in 1929.